-The cool thing is, you can find over 25 dive spots around Tioman Island, which available for all levels of divers.
-The only problem is, it can be a small challenge to reach Tioman Island whereas other islands have far easier access.
+The cool thing is, that you can find over 25 dive spots around Tioman Island, which are available for all levels of divers.
+The only problem is, that it can be a small challenge to reach Tioman Island whereas other islands have far easier access.

 On the other hand, if your budget is sufficient, you can go for a direct flight from KL to Tioman.